-We currently have a fully qualified team of childcare professionals, ranging from level 2 – Early Years Teaching Status.
+We have a fully qualified team of childcare professionals, ranging from Level 2 to Early Years Teaching Status.
 All staff are encouraged to build on their studies, to support reflective practice and further their knowledge and understanding of child development and key current childcare topics.

-What are the staff to child ratios at Richmond House?
+What are the staff to child ratios at Richmond House Kindergarten?

-The ratios, as outlined by Early Years Foundation Stage are:
+The ratios are outlined by Early Years Foundation Stage and are:

 0-2 years – 1 adult : 3 children,